-The results of monitoring (2009) undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
-No. 268 of 2006) indicated that there were water quality issues with faecal coliform levels within / in the vicinity of this shellfish area.
+Overall status The results of monitoring (2009) undertaken for the purposes of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
+No. 268 of 2006) indicated that there were water quality issues with water quality issues with faecal coliform levels as well as the levels of cadmium, nickel and silver within / in the vicinity of this shellfish area.

-The most up to date results of monitoring (2012) indicate that this area is in compliance with the Guide Value of 300 faecal coliforms / 100ml.
-However due to previous indication for faecal coliforms, it is considered prudent to continue with the actions outlined in this Pollution Reduction Programme.
+The most up to date results of monitoring (2011), continues to indicate that this area is not in compliance with the Guide Value of 300 faecal coliforms / 100ml.